3D Print

 I have looked high and low after a 3D printer, fascinated by the possibilities.

-I chose a PRUSA I3 clone, and a little randomly believes the Anet A8 version, there are several vaiants to choose from.
+I chose a PRUSA I3 clone, and a little randomly chose the Anet A8 version; there are several variants to choose from.
 But since it with shipping, VAT and taxes could be purchased for approx. DKK 1800 I turned to.

 I had also considered a couple Delta variants that printer faster.
 But I chose out from the price as well as Anet get good reviews.